to Fulton Street — Transit Center,

 After your tour of the 9/11 Memorial, continue for your self-guided visit to the 9/11 Museum, with its vast collection of artifacts and narratives.

-Then climb aboard the SkyPod, an elevator that shows you a time-lapse of NYC while whisking you 1,250 feet in the air to the One World Observatory.
+Finally, visit the One World Observatory at Freedom Tower, built after the destruction of the World Trade Center.
+You’ll board the SkyPod, an elevator that shows you a time-lapse of NYC while whisking you 1,250 feet in the air to the One World Observatory.
 This three-level observation deck features a theater, interactive displays, dining, and the highest panoramic views in the city.
 The incredible views overlooking Manhattan are the perfect way to end your visit to Ground Zero.

 to Fulton Street — Transit Center,